 Lent

 Lent is the Church’s annual season of preparation for Easter.
-The faithful and those new to faith are encouraged to greater attention to the word of God as they grow more deeply as disciples of Christ.
+The faithful and those new to faith are encouraged to pay greater attention to the Eucharist and the Word of God as they grow more deeply as disciples of Christ.
 Renewed efforts in prayer, penance, and giving nobly characterize this season.
-This year of Eucharistic Revival will also bring greater emphasis on full active participation at Lenten Masses.
 At Nativity there are a wealth of opportunities to observe Lent and we invite you and your family to join us.

 Holy Mass